-Check Point's Safe@Office product line is based on the Stateful Inspection technology found in VPN-1, and delivers VPN and firewall capabilities to small businesses, consumers, and the Managed Service Providers (MSPs).
-Safe@Office products can be managed individually using a web browser and can be provided with centralized management service via an MSP using the Security Management Portal (SMP.)
+Check Point's Safe@Office product line is designed for deployments with up to 100 users.
+It is based on the Stateful Inspection technology found in VPN-1, and delivers VPN-1 and FireWall-1 like capabilities to small businesses, consumers, and the Managed Service Providers ("MSPs").
+Safe@Office products can be managed individually using a Web browser and centrally managed via an MSP using the Security Management Portal ("SMP").